streamlit/docs/content/deploy/community-cloud/get-started/create-your-account.md

 Before you can start deploying apps for the world to see, you need to sign up for your Streamlit Community Cloud account.

-Each account is associated to an email.
+Each Community Cloud account is associated to an email.
 Two accounts can't have the same email.
-When sharing private apps, you will assign viewing privileges by email.
+When sharing a private app, you will assign viewing privileges by email.
+Additionally, two accounts can't have the same source control (GitHub account).
+If you try to create a second Community Cloud account with the same source control, Community Cloud will merge the accounts.

 ## Sign up